cloudtestsoftware/CTestOne/README.md

 If you find any issue, please create a ticket using ISSUEs.
 Also please use [ CTO Group](https://groups.google.com/forum/#!forum/cloud-test-software--software-automation-as-a-service) to discuss any issues.

 ## Steps for browser Automation Tests using CTO recording tool                     (No Coding needed)

-To use this framework to build quick browser automation tests using TestNg or Junit follow these simple steps
+If you like to save cost of script and want easy maintenance, then use the CTO recoder and XML script which does not require any programming language or coding.
+However, you can build complex automated tests using XML or Java injectors.
+Please watch videos to learn and refer sample XML script given under ../data/module/Frontend/QVC

     1) Register an account with www.CloudTestSoftware.com using your company email and password
     2) Login to the account using email and password